 - They want you to enter an arrangement to pay the debt.
 They can ask you to do this.
 Tell them you need to calculate the amount you can afford, and that you’ll call back later that week.
 They cannot force you to make an arrangement, even if they are sometimes pushy (especially the external collection agencies).

-What should you do if you get a scam ATO call?
+What should you do if you get a fake ATO call?

-Even with the tips we’ve given you, it’s quite hard to tell a scam call from an actual ATO rep.
+Even with the tips we’ve given you, it’s quite hard to tell a scam call from an actual ATO representative.

 If you think you’ve received a scam call, please pass on as much detail as possible to the ATO here: https://www.ato.gov.au/General/Online-services/Identity-security/Verify-or-report-a-scam/